The Nebraska Marathon

 -Ryan Sutter, Race Director, Nebraska Marathon

-The Nebraska Marathon credits the success of the 2015 race to the Omaha Police Department, local businesses and sponsors, and countless volunteers for making this scenic race one the runners and our state won’t soon forget.
+The Nebraska Marathon credits the success of the race to the Omaha Police Department, local businesses and sponsors, and countless volunteers for making this scenic race unforgettable for runners.